 A secondary risk with crib bumpers is strangulation.
 Babies can become entangled in the crib bumper or its ties, or can get between the bumper and the crib.
 A few crib bumpers have been recalled because of stitching or trim that can come loose.

 Those loose pieces also could cause injury.

 Often, parents do not remove the bumper pads once baby can stand up in the crib.
 The bumper can provide a foothold that could allow the baby to climb out of the crib and fall.

 Rebreathing of stale air is another concern with crib bumper pads.
 The bumper reduces the flow of fresh air around the baby, particularly if his or her face is very close to the bumper.
 The American Academy of Pediatrics suggests that some infants, when they are overheated or lack sufficient oxygen during sleep, are unable to arouse themselves enough to prevent death.
 Re-breathing of stale air may be a contributing factor to SIDS.

-Since many infant safety organizations now recommend that nothing be inside the crib at all, the safest route for parents and babies would be to remove crib bumper pads altogether.
-For day care centers, the push for increased sleep safety may soon result in states mandating that child care providers no longer use crib bumper pads.
-For parents who are still concerned about their child sticking arms and legs through the crib slats, and feel that they must use a bumper pad, one option is the Breathable Bumper (Buy on Amazon.com), which comes in a few solid colors and is made of airy mesh that allows air flow.
+Since many infant safety organizations now recommend that nothing be inside the crib at all, the safest route for parents and babies is to remove crib bumper pads altogether.
+If you're concerned about your child sticking arms and legs through the crib slats, and feel that you must use a bumper pad, one option is the Breathable Bumper (Buy on Amazon.com), which comes in a few solid colors and is made of airy mesh that allows air flow.

 If you're concerned about your baby bumping his or her head against the crib slats, Wonder Bumpers (Buy on Amazon.com) might work for you.
 These lightly padded tubes zip onto each individual crib slat, so there's plenty of air flow still between the slats.